US retail sales were flat in July as inflation takes a toll

 At the same time, consumers remained wary of spending much on non-essentials: Sales were down 0.5% at department stores and 0.6% at clothing stores.

-Compared with 12 months ago, overall retail sales were up 10.3% in July.
+Compared with 12 months ago, overall retail sales rose 10.3% in July.

-America’s consumers, whose spending accounts for nearly 70% of economic activity, have remained mostly resilient even with year-over-year inflation near a four-decade high, economic uncertainties rising and mortgage and other borrowing rates surging.
-Still, their overall spending has weakened, and it has shifted increasingly toward necessities like groceries and away from discretionary items like home goods, casual clothes and electronics.
+America’s consumers, whose spending accounts for nearly 70% of U.S. economic activity, have remained mostly resilient even with year-over-year inflation near a four-decade high, rising economic uncertainties and the surging costs of mortgages and borrowing money.
+Still, overall spending has weakened, and it has shifted increasingly toward things like groceries, and away less necessary things like electronics, furniture and new clothes.

-The government’s monthly report on retail sales covers about a third of all consumer purchases and doesn’t include spending on most services ranging from plane fares and apartment rents to movie tickets and doctor visits.
-In recent months, Americans have been shifting their purchases away from physical goods and more toward services, like travel, hotel stays and plane fares.
+The government’s monthly report on retail sales covers about a third of all consumer purchases and doesn’t include spending on most services, ranging from plane fares and apartment rents to movie tickets and doctor visits.
+In recent months, Americans have been shifting their purchases away from physical goods and more toward travel, hotel stays and plane trips.

-Inflation continues to pose a severe hardship to families.
-Though gasoline prices have fallen from their heights, food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have received.
+Inflation continues to pose a severe hardship for many families.
+Though gasoline prices have fallen from their heights, food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have notched.

 Despite a still-robust job market, the U.S. economy shrank in the first half of 2022, raising fears of a potential recession.
 Growth has been weakening largely as a consequence of the Federal Reserve’s aggressive interest rate hikes, which are intended to cool the economy and tame high inflation.